Toronto, West Virginia, United States of America: What to pack, what to wear, and when to go [2022]

 January

-If you are traveling to Toronto in January, you will notice that it is brisk.
+If you go to Toronto in January, you will notice that it can be very chilly.
 Expect it to rain or snow about half of the time.
 Daytime temperatures are in the high 30s F (single digits C).

 What to wear/what to pack: